-Buffer overflow – also sometimes known as buffer overrun – is a bug or anomaly in the software which occurs when a program that is writing to buffer in memory, overshoots its allocated buffer space and ends up writing into an adjacent or nearby memory space (buffer).
+Buffer overflow – also sometimes known as buffer overrun – is a bug or anomaly in the software that occurs when a program writing to a buffer in memory overshoots its allocated buffer space and ends up writing into an adjacent or nearby memory space (buffer).

-Buffer overflows normally are just bugs in the software systems which really do not do any harm on their own.
+Buffer overflows typically are just bugs in the software systems which do not do any harm on their own.

-If a buffer overflow exists in the software, the software would end up crashing itself and any software that uses the buffer it has overrun.
+If a buffer overflow exists in the software, the software will crash itself, and any software that uses the buffer has overrun.

-But in cases where buffer overflows are exploited maliciously, they may – and in most cases, do – end up resulting in a security breach.
-Most of the vulnerabilities that exist in the software across the globe are a result of some form of buffer overflow bugs.
+But in cases where buffer overflows are exploited maliciously, they may – and in most cases, result in a security breach.
+Most of the vulnerabilities in software worldwide result from a buffer overflow error.

-Programs built using C and C++ languages are often prone to buffer overflow attacks as they do not have any built-in functions that provide error checking in regards to buffer overflows that may have been accidentally developed by the programmer due to some error in logic or to lack of manual error checking.
+Programs built using C and C++ languages are often prone to buffer overflow attacks as they do not have any built-in functions that provide error checking regarding buffer overflows.
+The programmer may have accidentally developed that due to some error in logic or to lack of manual error checking.

 There are two basic techniques through which buffer overflows are exploited: stack-based exploitation and heap-based exploitation.
-Stack-based buffer overflows can trigger several methods of attacks.
+Stack-based buffer overflows can trigger several methods of attack.

 Buffer overflows based on heap exploitation function in an entirely different manner.
-Heaps are dynamically allocated spaces of memory and are typically known to contain program data.
-The heap-based exploitation occurs so that the internal program structures are overwritten, such as linked list pointers.
+Heaps are dynamically allocated memory spaces and are typically known to contain program data.
+The heap-based exploitation occurs so that the internal program structures, such as linked list pointers, are overwritten.